Japan beats Australia 2-1 in World Cup qualifying - WHIZ News

 Australia goalkeeper Mat Ryan tipped a shot from Takuma Asano and the ball bounced off the post and then ricocheted off Behich and into the net.

+“We kept fighting until the end and never gave up,” Japan coach Hajime Moriyasu said.
+“We showed our determination to get to the World Cup.”

-Only the top two teams from each of the two six-team groups will automatically qualify for the World Cup in Qatar.
+Only the top two teams from each of the two six-team groups will automatically qualify for the tournament in Qatar.

 Ao Tanaka gave Japan an early lead at Saitama Stadium, but Ajdin Hrustic equalized for Australia in the 70th minute.